 Regulation Violations are Expensive

-I remember asking during one board meeting what the consequences of ignoring a violation cited on an audit report were as it required us to hire additional people to stay in compliance.
+I remember asking during one board meeting the consequences of ignoring a violation cited on an audit report.
+It required us to hire additional people to stay in compliance, which meant costs would add up quickly.
 The answer was approximately $2.3 million every year.
 We voted unanimously to hire the people necessary to satisfy the regulation.

-A business coach isn't your accountant or attorney, but they should be able to help get your business set up with a solid foundation so you can grow.
+A business coach isn't your accountant or attorney, but they should help get your business set up with a solid foundation so you can grow.

 A Good Business Coach Capable of Building Their Own Business Isn't Cheap

-Though a board of directors' pay pales in comparison to that of CEOs, compensation for board service can inch into the half-million-dollar range—and in a few cases, much higher.
-Below is a list of the highest-paid boards of directors at large-cap companies, based on annual retainers awarded to all non-employee directors, according to Equilar data.
+Though a board of directors' pay pales compared to that of CEOs, compensation for board service can inch into the half-million-dollar range—and in a few cases, much higher.
+Below is a list of the highest-paid boards of directors at large-cap companies according to Equilar data.

 |Company Name||Annual Director Retainer|